0xEigenLabs/eigen-zkvm/README.md

 # EigenZKit

-EigenZKit is a ZK DAPP development toolkit,  enabling the developer to write circuits(R1CS) by Circom, transpile the circuits to PLONKish Arithmetization, optimize the proving with the mixed proof system, and finally generate the solidity verifier.
+EigenZKit is a mixed proof system toolkits, allowing the developers to write Zero-knowledge applications, proving with the mixed proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.

 * [x] Transpile R1CS to PlonK prove system, with aggregation proof;